 In the early and mid-1990s, he developed and managed the Ford Foundation's programs in Vietnam.
 Later he developed and managed the regional program on philanthropy and the nonprofit sector for the Ford Foundation in South Asia (New Delhi).
 Sidel also served on the Ford Foundation's Endowment Working Group and as a drafter of the Foundation's endowment handbook and has consulted for the Foundation.

 Before coming to Wisconsin, Sidel served as Professor of Law, Lauridsen Family Fellow, and Faculty Scholar at the University of Iowa.
-He currently serves on the boards of the International Center for Not-for-Profit Law, The Rights Practice (US), and the ACLU of Wisconsin, and until recently on the board of Asia Catalyst (US), and the advisory board for the Lin Centre for Community Development (Ho Chi Minh City).
-He is a member of the editorial or editorial advisory boards of the Nonprofit and Voluntary Sector Quarterly; Voluntas: International Journal of Voluntary and Nonprofit Organizations; Third Sector Review (Australia); USALI Perspectives (US-Asia Law Institute, NYU); Asian Journal of Law and Society; and the Australian Journal of Asian Law (Melbourne).
+He serves on the boards of the International Center for Not-for-Profit Law, The Rights Practice (US), and the ACLU of Wisconsin, and until recently on the board of Asia Catalyst (US), and the advisory board for the Lin Centre for Community Development (Ho Chi Minh City).
+He is a member of the editorial or editorial advisory boards of the Nonprofit and Voluntary Sector Quarterly; Voluntas: International Journal of Voluntary and Nonprofit Organizations; Third Sector Review (Australia); USALI Perspectives (US-Asia Law Institute, NYU); Development in Practice; Asian Journal of Law and Society; and the Australian Journal of Asian Law (Melbourne).